mdsumner/spdplyr/README.md

 Recent discussion resulted in a "nested data frame" approach, I've applied that in `nested.r` with two-levels of nesting, Objects as the table to store each Branch (part or piece or ring or linestring), and each Branch table stores actual vertices (x, y).

+This example shows raw round-tripping, just to prove it mostly works.

 ``` r
 library(spbabel)
 #> Loading required package: sp